 He has also held ESRC grants examining Climate Policy and Political Parties, with Professor Robert Ladrech, and asking Is the European Parliament an Environmental Champion? (with Charlotte Burns).
 He was awarded a Leverhulme Research Fellowship to study the Labour Government’s climate policy.

 Neil Carter welcomes research applications in any of his areas of interest.
-He has supervised sixteen PhD students to successful completion.
-He is currently jointly supervising eleven students, three of whom have submitted their theses:
+He has supervised seventeen PhD students to successful completion.
+He is currently jointly supervising eleven students, two of whom have submitted their theses:

 Associate Editor, Environmental Politics